R3MOB-Stage-2A-2025/publications/docs/art_study/ImportPublication/art_analysis.md

 That's why I think I'll choose *habanero* for the *crossref API* client.

-## How to use Semantic Scholar tool
+## How to use the Semantic Scholar tool

 There are not a lot a *SemanticScholar* clients.
 This one [***right here***](https://semanticscholar.readthedocs.io/en/stable/),